5 Reasons to Choose Real Marble for Your Countertops

-Some home owners choose to install manufactured quartz products, which can be made to mimic natural stones like marble, believing that they will be easier to maintain.
+Some homeowners choose to install manufactured quartz countertops that look like marble products, which can be made to mimic natural stones like marble, believing that they will be easier to maintain.
 While an engineered material might be lower maintenance than marble, it will never have the same depth, unique patterns, and range of colors as natural stone.

 Plus, when you install a true marble countertop or vanity, you have the opportunity to select a 100% unique slab.
 No other kitchen will have the exact same veining and characteristics that you have in yours.